existancepy/blockfish/README.md

   - On Windows,
     Install the -win32 zip from [SDL2](https://github.com/libsdl-org/SDL/releases) and [SDL2_ttf](https://github.com/libsdl-org/SDL_ttf/releases).
     Extract the zips
+    Take out the SDL2.dll, SDL2.lib, SDL2main.lib, SDL2test.lib, SDL2_tff.dll and SDL2_tff.lib files.
+They will be referred to as library files

 The following command should be used to build the client: